How to Secure a Spot in Gmail Primary Inbox

 You can divide our subscribers based on different criteria, including:

-- Demographics.
-Age, gender, education, and location.
+- Demographic segmentation: Age, gender, education, and location.

-- Psychographics.
-Interests, values, and preferences
+- Psychographic segmentation: Interests, values, and preferences.

 Data collection is key in segmentation.
 You can gather and analyze data through analytics, surveys, heat maps, and other tools.
 Then, segment your subscribers based on your collected data and tailor your content accordingly.